TheGamerz29/PHTB-/README.md

 # Notes
 Eventhough it's LEGAL to crack password using brute-force method.It's still ILLEGAL to crack password without the agreement with the owner.

+# When You download this file,there is no content,there is readme.txt.Download it from the link i have give to you.

 # PHTB have 6 modules,which is:
 # 1. Aircrack-ng
 # 2. Kraken